rgrannell1/rpgen/README.md

 entropy = log2( number-of-possible-symbols ^ { number-of-symbols-used  } )
 ```

-The character entropy indicates the entropy of the password when a 'naive' attack is carried out; that is, if the password is 100 characters long the attacker is brute-forcing all combinations of 100 characters.
+The character entropy is the entropy of the password when a 'naive' attack is carried out; that is, if the password is 100 characters long the attacker is brute-forcing all combinations of 100 characters.
 This
 is a reasonable assumption for many brute-force attacks, especially if you use a private input dictionary rather
 than the stock one supplied with this tool.

+The second included entropy, the dictionary entropy, is the entropy of the password when each combination of words is brute-forced.
+This entropy will be much lower, but under this view the password should still be secure.

 ## Requirements